RebeccaBarbera/LAB2_project_group_13/README.md

 (true or false)

 <a name="neg-note"></a>
-###### **Please note that the negative dataset was directly retrieved from UniProt using the query criteria, without the need for further filtering of the JSON response.
+**Please note:** that the negative dataset was directly retrieved from UniProt using the query criteria, without the need for further filtering of the JSON response.
 The script is used only to extract the required fields and to format the results into TSV and FASTA files.

 ##### Both `positive_set.fasta` and `negative_set.fasta` are in standard FASTA format, where each entry begins with '>' followed by the UniProt accession and the following line contains the full amino acid sequence.